Which Pipeline Should I Use?¶

 - TCP is a bit more complex, though faster.
 TCP also requires Thrift, which currently does not handle NAs.

-- Use the MOJO Scoring Pipeline for a pure Java solution.
-This solution is flexible and is faster than the Python Scoring Pipeline, but it requires a bit more coding.
+- The MOJO Scoring Pipeline is flexible and is faster than the Python Scoring Pipeline, but it requires a bit more coding.
+The MOJO Scoring Pipeline is available as either a pure Java runtime or a C++ runtime.

 - The MLI Standalone Python Scoring Pipeline can be used to score interpreted models but only supports k-LIME reason codes.